 April 11, 2022 - The 2021 Employee Engagement Survey asked state employees to provide their candid opinions on important workforce characteristics to gain a clear understanding of our current state as an employer.
 We know that highly engaged teams are passionate about their work, accomplish more than other groups, and consistently deliver the best business outcomes.
 Results from the survey will be used to help the State of Colorado move in the direction of creating a better place to work for all employees and becoming an Employer of Choice.

 A hearing will be held Tuesday, May 3 at 1:00 p.m. via Zoom virtual webinar.
 A link to attend is included in the Hearing Notice below.

-A hearing will be held Tuesday, June 2, 2020 at 1:00 p.m. via Zoom virtual webinar.
+A hearing will be held Monday, May 2 at 9:00 a.m. via Zoom virtual webinar.

 You must register in advance to attend this webinar hearing.
 A link to register is included in the Hearing Notice below.

 The general purpose of this emergency rulemaking is to modify 1 CCR 104-3, Rule 21 regarding Procedural Rules for Workers’ Compensation Hearings, specifically for limited English proficient (LEP) Individuals, and bridge the time gap to the promulgation of permanent rules.